NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 [Apache Spark Monitoring](http://spark.apache.org/docs/latest/monitoring.html) documentation for more information.

-### Step 1.
-Download the tools jar & Apache Spark 3 Distribution
+### Step1 Download the tools jar and Apache Spark 3 distribution
 The Profiling tool requires the Spark 3.x jars to be able to run but do not need an Apache Spark run time.
 If you do not already have Spark 3.x installed, you can download the Spark distribution to any machine and include the jars in the classpath.
 - Download the jar file from [Maven repository](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark-tools_2.12/21.10.0/)
 - [Download Apache Spark 3.x](http://spark.apache.org/downloads.html) - Spark 3.1.1 for Apache Hadoop is recommended
-If you want to compile the jars, please refer to the instructions [here](./spark-qualification-tool.md#Optional:-Compiling-the-jars).
+If you want to compile the jars, please refer to the instructions [here](./spark-qualification-tool.md#How-to-compile-the-tools-jar).

-### Step 2.
-How to Run the Profiling tool
+### Step2 How to run the Profiling tool
 This tool parses the Spark CPU or GPU event log(s) and creates an output report.
 We need to extract the Spark distribution into a local directory if necessary.
 Either set `SPARK_HOME` to point to that directory or just put the path inside of the